 Yxta Maya Murray on Creative Capital Projects After September 11

-Looking back on projects by Creative Capital Awardees Sawad Brooks, Suzanne Lacy, Tana Hargest, and Nick Cave, Murray pinpoints a shift in the nature of their work: projects started before 9/11 tended to reveal “a fascination with a speculative speculative tomorrowland,” while future ones “forecasted a more difficult future.”
+Murray pinpoints shifts in the works of Creative Capital Awardees Sawad Brooks, Suzanne Lacy, Tana Hargest, and Nick Cave: projects started before 9/11 tended to reveal “a fascination with a speculative speculative tomorrowland,” while future ones “forecasted a more difficult future.”

-Greg Allen Considers Three Progressives Works Funded By Creative Capital in 2005
+Greg Allen Considers Three Progressive Works Funded By Creative Capital in 2005

 Natalia Almada, Liz Cohen, and Pablo Helguera’s projects, though quite different from each other and unrelated, were all as ambitious as they were improbable—ignoring tidy distinctions of artistic mediums.